Today, July 30, is World Day against Child trafficking. This day acknowledges that we have a world problem.

 - If you feel uncomfortable, that is your warning sign to leave the area or call for help

-- Each of us will be accountable for our actions, all things wrong will be made right
+- We are accountable for our actions; one day all things will be made right

-Many of the kids in the foster system were sexually abused by their biological parents or friends.
-It is a big reason the child is removed and brought into the system.
+Many kids in the foster system were sexually abused by their biological parents or friends.
+It is a big reason the child is removed from home and brought into the system.

 I have found in my volunteer work that sometimes the most simple actions make the most significant impact.